What Goes Where - Recology American Canyon

 • Laundry detergent bottles

-• Toys (no electronics, metal, or batteries)
+• Toys (no electronics, metal, batteries)

 • Cardboard